jlopes60/pup-report/README.md

 ## LaTeX2e template for FEUP's Project FE-UP

-The published version lives in Overleaf
+The published version lives in Overleaf.

 Given the limitations on Overleaf's compilation time, it may be necessary to use the sources locally.